simoncozens/CritParty/README.md

 # Signalling server

-Need to start up signalling server before doing anything:

-* cd server
-* npm install
-* node js/server.js

-Signalling server runs on port 9000 by default and binds to all IPs.

 Signalling server URL is set in CritParty/SignallingClient.m.
 I'm running the server on my host.
+I'm also running a STUN server there too.

 # To use